-The latter point brings us to the main transatlantic security implication of the PRC's growing influence in Norway: China's involvement in the Arctic.
-The adage of Norway's High North policy of "high North, low tension" stipulated that regional cooperation in the Arctic should prevail, with low levels of securitization.
+Transatlantic Security Implications of the PRC's Growing Presence in Norway cooperation in the Arctic should prevail, with low levels of securitization.
 It assumed two circumstances: (i) a good working relationship between Arctic neighbors Russia and Norway and (ii) a limited interest of emerging superpower China in the Arctic (and consequently that of the US).
 Both conditions do not hold anymore and have rendered the adage altogether irrelevant.